University of Reading cookie policy

 During your Research

-- The PI or Co-PI takes the lead with ongoing project management of the research project.
+• The Project lead deals with the ongoing project management of the research project.
 This includes ensuring meeting the requirements of the contracts/subcontracts you have in place with your funder and/or partners, as well as compliance with the relevant University policies and procedures.

-- The PI or Co-PI is responsible for encouraging research staff to participate in training courses and other personal and professional development opportunities, including attending conferences and the annual performance and development review process.
+• The Project lead is responsible for encouraging research staff to participate in training courses and other personal and professional development opportunities, including attending conferences and the annual performance and development review process.
 HR provide information about this for PIs and research staff; the Doctoral and Researcher College provides information for doctoral researchers.

 Associated areas and requirements